 According to Givz, one of the most effective green marketing strategies is for businesses to support eco-friendly ventures.

 One inspiring example of this is Waitrose, a UK supermarket that has teamed up with the Mului community in Borneo to protect an area of rainforest that matches the size of their own palm oil production land.

 This illustrates how two parties can join forces to achieve something much greater from a sustainability standpoint than either could alone.

 According to Nerea Boada, with a degree in Economics and Law from Pompeu Fabra University, the LOHAS (Lifestyle of Health And Sustainability) market is a rapidly growing force in green marketing.

-Consumers with this mindset are strongly influenced by both environmental and social responsibility when making their purchasing decisions.
+While making purchasing selections, consumers with this perspective are heavily influenced by both environmental and social responsibilities.

 It is not only these individuals who require green marketing from brands, but also those who they influence through their values.
 Green marketing strategies that focus on LOHAS consumers can help businesses remain competitive and appeal to the current generation of eco-conscious buyers.

 According to Milko Malev of DMEXCO’s marketing and communication strategy, green marketing strategies such as cause-related marketing can help build brand trust and create a recognizable link.